Garcinia: Uses

 The fruit of most species of Garcinia are eaten locally; some species' fruits are highly esteemed in one region, but unknown just a few hundred kilometres away.
 The best-known species is Garcinia mangostana, which is now cultivated throughout Southeast Asia and other tropical countries, having become established in the late 20th century.
 Less well-known, but still of international importance, are kandis (G. forbesii) with small round red fruits with moderately acidic taste and melting flesh, the lemon drop mangosteen (G. intermedia) with yellow fruit that look like a wrinkled lemon, and the thin-skinned orange button mangosteen (G. prainiana).

 In addition, mangosteen rind (exocarp) extract is used as a spice.
 It figures prominently in Kodava culture, and G. multiflora is used to flavour and colour the famous bún riêu soup of Vietnam, where this plant is known as hạt điều màu.
 Garcinia gummi-gutta yields a spice widely used in South Asia, in particular in Kerala, where it is called kodumpulli.

 Most species in Garcinia are known for their gum resin, brownish-yellow from xanthonoids such as mangostin, and used as purgative or cathartic, but most frequently – at least in former times – as a pigment.
 The colour term gamboge refers to this pigment.

 Extracts of the exocarp of certain species – typically G. gummi-gutta, but also G. mangostana – are often contained in appetite suppressants, but their effectiveness at normal consumption levels is unproven.
 At least one case of severe acidosis caused by long-term consumption of such products has been documented.
 Furthermore, they may contain significant amounts of hydroxycitric acid, which is somewhat toxic and might even destroy the testicles after prolonged use.

 Bitter kola (G. kola) seeds are used in folk medicine.
 G. mannii is popular as a chew stick in western Africa, freshening the breath and cleaning the teeth.

 G. subelliptica, called fukugi in Japanese, is the floral emblem of Mobuto and Tarama on Okinawa.
 The Malaysian town of Beruas – often spelled "Bruas" – derives its name from the seashore mangosteen (G. hombroniana), known locally as pokok bruas.
 It has been used for many years by certain African tribes as a tonic believed to increase 'energy levels' and to possess digestive and fat-busting properties.

+Some trees in the former genus Allanblackia, now considered a synonym of Garcinia, produce an edible oil known as Allanblackia oil.
+The genus name commemorates Allan Black.